 One of my favorite scents and flavors is cinnamon.
 The smell of cinnamon rolls baking is so mouth-watering!
 And they taste so yummy!
 Spice for cooking is the most popular use of cinnamon.
 Do you know that cinnamon is actually really healthy for you and you can get these health benefits not just from the spice, but from cinnamon essential oil.
-As a matter of fact, because the essential oil is so concentrated its benefits are much, much greater than just using the spice.
+Reading this post, you will discover facts about cinnamon essential oil and why you should use it As a matter of fact, because the essential oil is so concentrated its benefits are much, much greater than just using the spice.

 Here’s something about cinnamon essential oil I bet you didn’t know.
 There are actually three different kinds of cinnamon essential oil: cinnamon leaf, cinnamon bark, and cinnamon cassia.

 Both the cinnamon leaf and cinnamon bark come from the Cinnamomum verum plant or shrub, also known as Laurus cinnamomum or Cinnamomum zeylanicum.
 It’s from the Lauraceae plant family and is a native shrub of Sri Lanka (Ceylon), India, tropical Asia, and Madagascar.

 Cinnamon cassia comes from the Cassia tree, and is native of China, Vietnam, and Indonesia.
 It is also known as Cinnamomum cassia, cinnamomum aromaticum or Chinese cinnamon.
 It is also a member of the Lauraceae family.
 Cinnamon cassia is related to the cinnamon zeylanicum, but totally different plants.
 It is known as the ‘fake’ cinnamon.
 Cinnamon cassia oil is extracted from the bark of this tree.
 This is the more common of the cinnamon oils because it is cheaper to purchase.

 Interesting Facts About These Cinnamons